coderstar1234/lighthouse/README.md

 <h1 align="center"> The Lighthouse :</h1>

 - This project is a web application that simulates a lighthouse.
-- It is built using HTML, CSS, and JavaScript.
+- It is built using:
+-  HTML
+-  CSS
+-  JavaScript.

 <h1 align="center"> Features:</h1>